Множинна мієлома

 In many patients, renal failure is present at diagnosis or develops during the course of the disorder.
 Renal failure has many causes, and most commonly, it results from deposition of light chains in the distal tubules (myeloma-related kidney disease) or hypercalcemia.

-Patients often develop anemia usually due to kidney disease or suppression of erythropoiesis by cancer cells but also may be due to other unrelated causes, including iron deficiency or vitamin B12 deficiency.
+Patients often develop anemia usually due to kidney disease or suppression of erythropoiesis by cancer cells.
+Anemia in patients with multiple myeloma also may be due to other unrelated causes, including iron deficiency or vitamin B12 deficiency.

-Amyloidosis occurs in 10% of myeloma patients, most often in patients with lambda-type M-proteins.
+Amyloidosis occurs in 10% of patients who have myeloma, most often in patients with lambda-type M-proteins (2).

 Variant expressions of multiple myeloma occur (see table Variant Expressions of Multiple Myeloma).